 Blue Standard Inc. has identified issues that include those related to privacy, freedom of expression, the right to equal protection against discrimination, health and safety, the right to freely chosen employment, young workers and child labor, ethical sourcing of materials, pollution prevention and environmental sustainability, sustainable and equitable manufacturing processes, and promoting reskilling for the future of work.

 Blue Standard Inc.’s Human Rights Policy applies to all employees, partners, suppliers, and contractors and supports the human rights of all Blue Standard Inc. stakeholders, including internet users.

 Global Human Rights Policy

 Blue Standard Inc. makes the following commitments to promote human rights.
-Our employees, contractors, partners, and suppliers are expected to adhere to these commitments and are held accountable to them.
+Our employees, contractors, partners, and suppliers must adhere to these commitments and be held accountable.

 - Comply with applicable laws and company policies

 - Adopt a human rights governance structure and responsible business practices consistent with the UN Sustainability Development Goals, UN Guiding Principles that promote respect for human rights, including the rights enshrined in the UDHR and eight Core ILO Conventions,

 - Implement policies and processes to identify, prevent, mitigate, and remediate human rights risks and impacts.